 Single Issuer.
 Single issuer risk is the possibility that factors specific to an issuer to which the Fund is exposed will affect the market prices of the issuer's securities and therefore the net asset value of the Fund.
-Due to the size of the investment in Tesla by Baron Partners Fund as of the date of this prospectus, the net asset value of the Fund will be materially impacted by the price of Tesla stock.
-(Please see "Tesla" in the "Information about the Funds-Additional Investment Risks" section of the Prospectus and the "Principal Risks of Investing in the Fund" section of the summary section of the Prospectus.)
+Due to the size of the investment in Tesla by each of the Baron Partners Fund and the Baron Focused Growth Fund as of the date of this prospectus, the net asset value of each of those Funds will be materially impacted by the price of Tesla stock.
+(Please see "Tesla" in the "Information about the Funds-Additional Investment Risks" section of the Prospectus and the "Principal Risks of Investing in the Fund" sections of each summary section of the Prospectus.)

 Tesla.
-As of the date of this prospectus, a significant portion of Baron Partners Fund is invested in Tesla stock.
-Therefore, the Fund is exposed to the risk that were Tesla stock to lose significant value, which could happen rapidly, the Fund's performance would be adversely affected.
-Before investing in the Fund, investors should carefully consider publicly available information about Tesla.
-There can be no assurances that the Fund will maintain its investment in Tesla, as the Adviser maintains discretion to actively manage the Fund's portfolio, including by decreasing or liquidating the Fund's investment in Tesla at any time.
-However, for so long as the Fund maintains a substantial investment in Tesla, the Fund's performance will be significantly affected by the performance of Tesla stock and any decline in the price of Tesla stock would materially and adversely affect your investment in the Fund.
+As of the date of this prospectus, a significant portion of each of the Baron Partners Fund and the Baron Focused Growth Fund is invested in Tesla stock.
+Therefore, each of those Funds is exposed to the risk that were Tesla stock to lose significant value, which could happen rapidly, each Fund's performance would be adversely affected.
+Before investing in either of those Funds, investors should carefully consider publicly available information about Tesla.
+There can be no assurances that either of those Funds will maintain its investment in Tesla, as the Adviser maintains discretion to actively manage each of those Fund's portfolios, including by decreasing or liquidating the Fund's investment in Tesla at any time.
+However, for so long as each of those Funds maintains a substantial investment in Tesla, the Fund's performance will be significantly affected by the performance of Tesla stock and any decline in the price of Tesla stock would materially and adversely affect your investment in these Funds.